vivekreddy94/document/README.md

 #### Validate kubernetes code
 * Kubernetes files are validated by [kubeval](https://kubeval.instrumenta.dev/)
-* Next files are validated by [polaris](https://github.com/FairwindsOps/polaris) for doing checks on images, tags, security priviliges, probes etc.
+* Next the files are validated by [polaris](https://github.com/FairwindsOps/polaris) for doing checks on images, tags, security priviliges, probes etc.

 #### Deploy and test elasticsearch
 * Deploys elasticsearch using ansible playbook